Blog

 14. Histogram

-This chart is particularly useful when you want to understand how data points are distributed across different ranges.
+This chart type is particularly useful when you want to understand how data points are distributed across different ranges.
 Let’s say you're analyzing customer ages—a histogram can help you see which age ranges have the most customers and which are underrepresented.
 Just keep in mind that too many bins can clutter the chart, making it harder to interpret the data.

 15. Box Plot (Box-and-Whisker Plot)